Building TIC-80

 MinGW Option 1.
 MinGW bundled with Ruby

-• Ruby comes with MinGW, so you don't even need to install anything extra
+• Ruby comes with MinGW, so you might not even need to install anything extra

 • <ruby-installation-folder>\msys64\ucrt64\bin